Fluffy Buttery Rosemary Braids

 - 2 tsp salt

-- 1.5 sticks (12 tbsp) unsalted butter at room temperature, cut into 6 pieces, plus 2 tablespoons melted for brushing
+- 12 tbsp unsalted butter at room temperature, cut into 6 pieces, plus 2 tablespoons melted for brushing

 - In the bowl of a stand mixer combine warm water, sugar, and yeast.
 Let stand for five minutes until foamy.